 Learn to encrypt your files, secure your computer when using public Wi-Fi, enable two-factor authentication, and use good passwords.

-In the past, we’ve covered some alternatives to Microsoft Word, including Google Docs.
+In the past, we have covered some alternatives to Microsoft Word, including Google Docs.
 For quite some time now, Google Docs has done a lot of things exactly right.
 Easy collaboration, compatibility with a wide variety of formats, cloud-based, free.
 However, Docs has also lacked some things that are often necessary for a law practice, like track changes and mail merge.
 Aiming to increase Docs’ utility and attractiveness, Google recently introduced add-ons for Docs, which lets third-party developers create tools that extend Docs’ functionality.

 As with most things Google, getting the add-ons is dead simple.
 In order to get to the add-on store, you simply call up a Google Doc and go to Add-ons – Get Add-ons in the menu.
 Once you do, you’ll have access to the whole store.
 There are many things you likely do not want or need, like the Rhyme Finder (or maybe you do!), but here are several that may make using Docs as your only word processor a bit more viable.

 A brief note: almost all of these third-party services will require you to either sign up for that third party or use your Google ID as your login credentials.
 Forewarned, forearmed, and all that.